 I received a bill from the Workers’ Compensation doctor.
 Do I have to pay the bill?

 If your claim is approved, you do not have to pay for medical treatment that resulted from a work injury.
 If your claim was denied, you may still elect to not pay for medical treatment and indicate you are in the process of having your claim approved.

 My restrictions prevent me from returning to my job.
 What should I do?

 If you were injured on the job, you are entitled to Vocational Rehabilitation services from the State of Indiana.
 However, these services are not paid for under the Act and will be an out of pocket expense.

 The next series of blogs will address denied claims.
-A workers comp claim can be denied for several reasons.
+A denied workers comp claim can happen for several reasons.
 However, just because a claim is denied does not mean that all hope is lost.
 First, we will address possible reasons your claim was denied.
 Next, we will look at the next steps to take to file your own claim with the Workers’ Compensation Board.
 Last, we will look at what you should do in the interim between your claim being denied and hearing from the Board.

 You can visit our office at any point in your workers’ compensation claim process for a free consultation with an attorney.
 It is important to keep any and all documentation to help in the claim process.

 I was injured at work.
 Why was my workers compensation claim denied?